supremeimposter/My-Vault/DiscreteMathematics/Group Theory/Properties.md

 - If an algebraic structure does NOT have an identity element, then identity property is NOT defined.
 - The inverse of the identity element is the identity element itself.
 - For elements other than identity element, it is possible to have more than one inverse.
+- If a structure does NOT have inverse property, then it does NOT mean that all the elements do not have an inverse.

 > [!discussion] Lecture-9
 > ![[Pasted image 20231102152316.png]]